gitcuka/gitcuka.github.io/README.md

 Official gitcuka.
 Warning: Do not impersonate gitcuka, as this is the only official gitcuka. gitcuka was built on 12/15/2025

-## ⚠️ License Notice
+## ⚠️ Ownership & License

-This project is NOT open source.
+GitCuka is a proprietary project.

-All rights are reserved by the author.
+The name "GitCuka" and all associated branding, source code, designs, and content are the exclusive property of GitCuka.

-Any use, copying, modification, or redistribution without explicit written permission is strictly prohibited.
+No usage, redistribution, or modification is permitted without explicit written permission.